atroxaper/p6-LogP6-Blog-Example/README.md

 react whenever signal(SIGINT) { $prime-service.stop; exit; }
 ```

-Good news: you can run the script `perl6 prime-calculator.p6`, make http
+Good news: you can run the script `perl6 prime-calculator.p6`, make a http
-request in your browser `localhost:1000/is-prime/73` and get `True` as the
+request from your browser (just visit `localhost:1000/is-prime/73`) and get `True` as
 response.
-Bad news: there are so many logs - we need to manage it somehow.
+Bad news: there are too many log messages - we need to manage it somehow.

 ## Configure several loggers

-Let's talk about loggers configuration at all.
+Let's talk about configuring loggers in general.
 Firstly, LogP6 distinguish a
 logger and a logger configuration.
-Each time you call `get-logger('trait')`
+Each time you call `get-logger('trait')`,
-LogP6 find logger configuration (`cliche`) by specified trait and create logger
+LogP6 finds a logger configuration (`cliche`) by specified trait and creates a logger
 from the cliche.
 Of course, there is a cache and you will get already created
 logger if it exists.
-Cliche has obligatory parameter `matcher` - string or
+Cliche has a required parameter `matcher` - a string or a
 regex.
 The trait must satisfy the cliche's matcher for creating a logger by the
 cliche.
 Also, a cliche has `grooves` - pairs of writer and filter.
 Each time you
-want to log something the logger goes through its every groove - checks filter
+want to log something, the logger goes through its every groove - checks a filter
-and if it passes then use a writer.
-If there are no grooves then it is
+and if it passes, uses paired writer.
+If there are no grooves, then it is a
 `turned off` logger.
 We did exactly this - turned off the default logger in the
 comment about tests above.

-Now we are going to create three cliche - one for Cro part, one
+Now, we are going to create three cliches - one for the Cro part, one
-for Calculator (it produce so many logs) and one for the rest Prime:: classes.
+for the Calculator (it produces so many log messages) and one for the rest of
+Prime:: classes.
-So change updating the default writer and filter in prime-calculator.p6 with
+So let's change code that updates default writer and filter in prime-calculator.p6 with
 this:

 ```perl6